-Washington has a homeowner rate of 64.9% as of 2018.
+Washington has a homeowner rate of 63.8% as of 2019 and an average cost of homeowners insurance of $975 for dwelling coverage of $250,000.
 When you consider that roughly 1 in 20 homes will file a homeowners insurance claim each year, you can expect a lot of claims.
-Considering these numbers and knowing that these claims are filed in response to experienced needs, like property damage or loss, it’s easy to see why Washington homeowners insurance is so important.
+Considering these numbers, it’s easy to see why Washington homeowners insurance is so important.

 We’ve analyzed the best homeowners insurance providers across the United States and Washington to help you find the coverage you need.